seclab-ucr/Patchlocator/README.md

 ## 0x3.1 Locating patches in a source code snapshot

-If the target kernel is a source code snapshot, it tries to match each patched function  version (identified  by  the  patch evolution tracker) to the target function.
+If the target kernel is a source code snapshot, we try to match each version of patch function (identified by the patch evolution tracker) with the target function.
+If any of them matches, we think the patch has been applied to target source code snapshot.

+**required**:
-**required**: output/Patch_evolution_[branch]_pickle file.
+1. output/Patch_evolution_[branch]_pickle file.
 It's the output file of 0x2.
 Thus 0x1, 0x2 should be executed in advance.
 This file will be imported automatically thus the user doesn't need to set the path manually.

+2. Target source code snapshot.

 `~/Patchlocator$ python Patch_matcher_src.py [branch] [targetkernel]`